t-chx/blog/_posts/2015-03-08-django-girls.md

 The next step they’re currently working on is offering this tutorial in more languages, as the events have been hosted in a larger number of countries.
 They are already available in English, Polish, Ukrainian and Spanish.

-DjangoGirls is an inspiring concept for all of us, and we wish the best of luck to the team for all the new exciting challenges to come!
+Django Girls is an inspiring concept for all of us, and we wish the best of luck to the team for all the new exciting challenges to come!

-You can read The DjangoGirls tutorial on GitBook and learn more about DjangoGirls at [djangogirls.org](http://djangogirls.org).
+You can read The Django Girls tutorial on GitBook and learn more about Django Girls at [djangogirls.org](http://djangogirls.org).
-You can also support DjangoGirls on [Patreons](https://www.patreon.com/djangogirls).
+You can also support Django Girls on [Patreons](https://www.patreon.com/djangogirls).